Abdulrauf10/REMWaste/README.md

 # This project uses React 19 (experimental) with Vite, Tailwind CSS, and Material UI.

-## Design Approach Keep the main background consistent.
+## Design Approach

-- Keep the main background color
+- Keep the main background consistent.
 - Choose color palettes that suit the main background for cards and typography.

 ## Functionality